SysKitTeam/docs-point/docs/releases/cloud/point-2026-04-16-release-note.md

 * **Already using Syskit Point Cloud?** Syskit Point Cloud is automatically upgraded to the latest version when available.
 The automatic update occurs outside working hours to ensure minimal interference with your day-to-day business.
 The new version will begin rolling out with this announcement and is expected to reach all customers within the next few days.

 :::warning
-This is a critical hotfix release.
+**Please note!** This is a critical hotfix release.
+The issue was observed in a subset of customer environments, with no clear pattern by Azure region or other tenant properties.
 We recommend upgrading to the latest version for all customers to avoid audit collection lag.
 :::

 ## Improvements & Bug Fixes